openebs/website/docs/main/concepts/container-native-storage.md

 ---
-id: cas
+id: container-native-storage
-title: Container Attached Storage (CAS)
+title: Container Native Storage
 keywords:
-  - CAS
+  - CNS
-  - Container Attached Storage
+  - Container Native Storage
-description: Container Attached Storage(CAS) is a software that includes microservice based storage controllers that are orchestrated by Kubernetes.
+description: Container Native Storage (CNS) is a software that includes microservice based storage controllers that are orchestrated by Kubernetes.
 ---

 ## What is CAS?